AsteriskZuo/agora_doc_source/en-US/dita/RTC/API/error_rtc.md

 This article provides descriptions and troubleshooting tips for common Agora SDK error and warning codes.
 If you receive a response that is not included here, Agora recommends you [submit a ticket](https://agora-ticket.agora.io/) so that our technical support team can help resolve the issue.

-<div class="alert note">An error code can be a negative number.
+An error code can be a negative number.
 In such a case, it should be read as if it were positive.
-For example, if the SDK returns error code <code>-2</code>, you should refer to <code>2</code> in the error code table.</div>
+For example, if the SDK returns error code <code>-2</code>, you should refer to <code>2</code> in the error code table.

 The error and warning codes may be returned in the following ways: